 Bayfield Hall, Georgian country house in Letheringsett with Glandford, England.

 The estate takes its name from Old English, meaning the open field belonging to Bæga.
-The house sits within a landscape where such linguistic heritage remains visible through local place names.
+This origin is still traceable today through local place names in the surrounding area.

-Sir Alfred Jodrell, who inherited the property in 1882, founded a museum near Saint Martin's Church to display his extensive shell collection.
-This personal collection reflects an unusual passion of a Victorian landowner.
+Sir Alfred Jodrell, who inherited the property in 1882, set up a small museum near Saint Martin's Church to house his shell collection.
+Creating a dedicated museum for a personal hobby was an unusual step, even by the standards of Victorian country gentlemen.

 The community of curious travelers